-- Review the concomitant medication form. - Direct the prescription of antibiotics as instructed by the medical team (type of antibiotic, dose and length of treatment) and record the reasons for not prescribing antibiotics if they are not prescribed.
-(Prescribing methods may vary at each site. i.e. patients may be directed to commence prophylactic rescue packs held at home, a prescription may be obtained in consultation with their GP or other local arrangements may apply). - Record this information alongside any changes in bronchiectasis treatment management on the eCRF and concomitant medication form. - Schedule a follow up telephone call with the patient to assess for the resolution of the exacerbation.
-This follow up date will be determined as the end of the antibiotic course that is prescribed to the patient.
+- Direct the prescription of antibiotics as instructed by the Investigator (type of antibiotic, dose and length of treatment).
+Arrangements for antibiotics may be directed in different ways depending on local procedures i.e. patients may be directed to commence prophylactic rescue packs held at home, a prescription may be obtained in consultation with their GP or other local arrangements may apply.
+If antibiotics are not prescribed, the reasons for not doing so should be recorded. - Record information this alongside any changes in bronchiectasis treatment management on the CRF and concomitant medication form or the airway clearance technique log, if applicable. - Schedule a follow-up telephone call with the patient to assess for the resolution of the exacerbation.
+The date for this will be determined by the end of any antibiotic course prescribed to the patient.